 Highlights of my apprenticeship were my gemmology course in Birmingham's famous Jewellery Quarter and going to the equally famous Hatton Garden (London's jewellery quarter) for day release.
 Here I sat with an elderly jeweller who had made original Art Deco jewellery!
 Imagine how awe inspiring it was to be shown those classic geometric style pieces, handmade in the 1920s by the very man who was showing it to me!

-Fast forward to 2008 after I had moved to the Sunshine Coast and needed to make an engagement ring for my girlfriend, Becky!
+Fast forward to 2008 when I needed to make an engagement ring for my then girlfriend, Becky!
 I wanted an old cut diamond to reflect my love of antique jewellery and there was only one person I wanted to ask....
 Harry, of course!
 Still in the UK, he supplied me with a beautiful old cut 1 carat diamond, approx 150 years old for which I made this simple white gold ring to show it off.

-In 2007 Becky had built the first DFJ website, as part of a university project, which started attracting our first customers.
-Three years later, I was feeling pretty cheesed off with working for other people so, along with Becky working part time on the website, marketing, book keeping, admin, etc, etc, we decided to go it alone and so far so good.
-We built a fantastic studio and at the beginning of last year Becky started working full time with me.
+In 2007 Becky built the first DFJ website, as part of a university project, which started attracting our first customers.
+Three years later, I was feeling pretty cheesed off with working for other people so we decided to go it alone and built a fantastic studio.

 There have been a lot of changes in the jewellery trade since I started: Diamond certificates were a rarity back in those days, whereas now we almost never sell a diamond without one.
 Computer Aided Design (CAD) wasn't really available to jewellers but has lead to a whole new style of jewellery.
 And of course since the 1980s, jewellery is being manufactured cheaper and cheaper overseas.
 Weirdly, this has lead to new opportunities for me as more and more people are seeking out local manufacturing jewellers who will be able to make something that will last!

-Looking back, it's scary to think that the jewellery I made when I first started out would now be classed as vintage!
-As with most careers, in jewellery you never stop learning and I will still enjoy doing that until I attain grey nomad status and disappear off round Australia in my Landy!
+Looking back, it's scary to think that the jewellery I made when I first started out could soon be classed as vintage!
+As with most careers, in jewellery you never stop learning and I will still enjoy doing that until I attain grey nomad status and disappear off around Australia in my Landy!